 Not all dates for married couples have to be totally unique and creative.
 There’s nothing wrong with enjoying a nice dinner out together.
 But if you want to create a really special date night, consider forgetting about your usual dinner spots and opt for one of your area’s best and fanciest restaurants.
 You know, one of those places where you need to make reservations a month in advance.

-While you might need to save this for a significant occasion, like an anniversary, it’s something all married couples should try to do at least once.
+While you might need to save this for a significant occasion, like an anniversary or Valentine’s Day, it’s something all married couples should try to do at least once.